ibois-epfl/augmented-stacking/README.md

 * Find out if the distortion of the projector gives us a better precision. (< 74 func error)
 * Try making a live image
 * Cleaning up the code
+* Cover the Object with paint, make it less reflective